-Once you have signed with us as a client, we will contact you to explain what next steps we will take and what next steps you will need to take to assist us with investigating your claim.
+Once you have signed up with us as a client, we will contact you to explain what next steps we will take and what next steps you will need to take to assist us with investigating your claim.
 However at this stage we recommend that you retain all the paper and electronic records that you hold of your investment transactions and information viewed when making your investment decisions (where possible).

 Please also note that any advice, information, or documents produced by our legal team directly to you concerning the progress of the claim and/or its merits must not be reproduced or reported on social media or forums/bulletin boards.
 Such information will be confidential and privileged and must not be reproduced or placed in the public domain.

+Managing the litigation will be relatively straight forward, owing to the shared interests and commonality of issues within the group.
 The aim is to co-ordinate the management of the cases to improve efficiency, reduce costs and court time allocated to deal with the claims, and eliminate significant duplication between similar cases in areas like expert evidence.